 California is a comparative negligence jurisdiction.
 This has several different and extremely important implications for Bay Area bicycle accident victims.
 First, in a bicycle accident claim, the victim must prove that defendant was ‘at fault’ for their injuries.
 In general, fault is established through proving negligence.
 What constitutes negligence can vary depending on the specific circumstances of the bike accident.
 Though, as a general rule, if a driver caused your bicycle accident through their reckless or careless conduct, they can likely be held legally liable for your crash.

 In the overwhelming majority of cases, California bicycle accident injury claims are brought against drivers.
 However, other parties could potentially be held liable as well.
 Ultimately, the injured victims must be able to prove, with evidence, that the defendant’s negligence actually contributed to their injuries.
-Some of the most common examples of negligence that our Marin County bike accident lawyers have seen include:
+Some of the most common examples of negligence that our San Francisco bike accident lawyers have seen include:

 - Running red lights;

 - Running stop signs;